Parul-Mann/AR-Filters/FilterLinks.md

 - Made in SparkAR Studio with imported assets from Blender.
 - Multiple picture based target trackers added.
 - Upon scanning the pictures, 3D amimation associated with the picture appears.

+## ‘What are you’ Category Filter | [Filter Link](https://www.facebook.com/fbcameraeffects/testit/1253238508824175/MmJjNWRjMjNhMWI2NmRjMzczNmI1NTI0NTAzNTJjZTE=/)
+- Made in SparkAR Studio using randomize function and face detection.
+- Assets customized in Adobe Photoshop and imported.
+- Published on Facebook for both sharing and video calling options.
+- Made on the theme "Equality in India at 75 years of Independence", promoting gender equality.